Turning to Practice

 The resolving power of frail logic

 A resolution is possible if we accept that the ordering principles in a practice are idiomatic (or should we dare a neologism, ‘praxiomatic’?)
-That is to say that a practice has its own ways of forming successions and inherent relations, and further, that this process of formation must be related to how acts are actually performed and not to general or abstractly constructed schemas.
+That is to say that a practice has its own ways of forming successions and inherent relations, and further, that this process of formation must be related to how acts are actually performed and not to general or abstractly constructed schemas.15)Foucault states that the discourse (le discours) is a practice that has its own forms of sequence and succession (‘qui a ses formes propres d’enchaînement et de succession’) (Foucault, 1969: 221).
+Similar statements and observations can be found in the writings of de Certeau and Bourdieu.
 Methodologically speaking, acts inform order, and order forms acts.
 To analyse and describe this order is to study the inherent qualities of a practice.
 It is to find how a practice works, and how it gains a heuristic quality as something identifiable.
 Moreover, describing these inherent forms of succession and internal relations can be a major step in divulging a practical knowledge.